 There are too many marketing metrics to choose from, increasing the chances of choosing irrelevant and unmeasurable performance indicators.
 Vanity metrics are those that measure the activities rather than the results.
 They focus on quantity over quality.
 For instance, measuring the number of likes or clicks on a social media post can be a very helpful part of your KPIs, but without context, these numbers mean nothing to management.

 Your KPIs should communicate the impact of your marketing efforts in a way that management can easily understand.
-It’s easy for marketers to understand and measure soft metrics like open rates, impressions, clicks and licks from a marketing channel.
-But management understands hard metrics like revenue, sales forecast and profit/loss.
+It’s easy for marketers to understand and measure soft metrics like open rates, impressions, clicks, and licks from a marketing channel.
+But management understands hard metrics like revenue, sales forecast, and profit/loss.
 You need to measure and explain how the data affects the hard metrics.
-How does the organic search rankings align with business goals?
+How do the organic search rankings align with business goals?

 If you try to be perfect with KPIs, you’ll end up frustrated.
 The aim is not to find the perfect marketing KPIs, but measuring reliable and significantly relevant metrics to generate actionable marketing insights.
 However, it’s important to ensure that your data is as accurate as possible to help you make the right decisions to achieve better results.

 With modern technology, marketers have a lot of data to analyze, making it hard to track the right marketing elements.
 Setting marketing KPIs isn’t enough.
 Business owners and CEOs should analyze marketing data to develop and implement unique KPIs that align with overall business goals.
 To achieve this, it’s important to consider the common mistakes listed above and avoid them as best you can.